cGNF-Dev/RcGNF/README.md

    ```R
    devtools::install_github("cGNF-Dev/RcGNF")
    ```

+   If you encounter the error message `Python installation not found in common locations.
+Please set the RCGNF_PYTHON_PATH environment variable to your Python installation and reload the package`, follow these steps:

-   If prompted to specify the Python path during installation, type which python in the terminal (on macOS/Linux) or where python in the Command Prompt (on Windows) to retrieve it.
+   - a.
+Determine the path to your Python installation.
+You can do this by typing `which python` in the terminal on macOS/Linux or `where python` in the Command Prompt on Windows.
+This command will display the path to your Python executable.

+   - b.
+Set the `RCGNF_PYTHON_PATH` environment variable in your R session to point to your Python installation.
+Replace `path/to/python` with the actual path you obtained in the previous step.
+For example:

+      ```R
+      Sys.setenv(RCGNF_PYTHON_PATH = "/path/to/python")
+      ```

+   - c.
+Reinstall the RcGNF package using the `devtools::install_github` command as shown above.

-4. **Load RcGNF**:
+5. **Load RcGNF**:

    Once installed, load the package using: